HMS Eagle (1918): Inter-war

 When the ship returned to the Mediterranean after the completion of her refit in 1926, the Bisons of No. 448 Flight replaced No. 422 Flight.
 In 1928 she was joined by which allowed the fleet to experiment with multi-carrier operations.
 Eagle was refitted again in early 1929 and a salt-water spray system was fitted to fight hangar fires.
-On 29 June 1929, she rescued Spanish Air Force Major Ramón Franco – brother of future Spanish dictator Francisco Franco – and his crew, who had been adrift in the North Atlantic Ocean since 22 June when their flying boat, the Dornier Do J Wal ("Whale") Numancia was forced down due to fuel exhaustion on the first leg of an attempt to fly westward around the world.
+On 29 June 1929, she rescued Major Ramón Franco of the Spanish Air Force – brother of future Spanish dictator Francisco Franco – and his crew, who had been adrift in the North Atlantic Ocean since 22 June when their flying boat, the Dornier Do J Wal ("Whale") Numancia was forced down due to fuel exhaustion on the first leg of an attempt to fly westward around the world.

 When Eagle returned to the Mediterranean later in the year, both 440 and 448 Flights had re-equipped with Fairey IIIF reconnaissance aircraft.
 Eagle departed Malta on 8 January 1931, en route to Portsmouth to load the latest carrier aircraft for a demonstration at the British Industries Exhibition at Buenos Aires, Argentina.
 She returned to the Mediterranean to participate in the summer fleet exercises before sailing for Devonport where she began a lengthy refit in August.

 The ship's boilers were replaced during the refit and the 4-inch gun between the funnels was replaced by an eight-barrel QF 2-pounder Mark V pom-pom mount.
 A single quadruple Vickers .50 machine gun mount was added on the starboard aft side of the flight deck.
 Four fire-fighting foam generators were also fitted on the flight deck.
 A single High Angle Control System (HACS) director was fitted on the aft end of the control top on the tripod mast.
 The crew, now numbering 753 sailors and 253 airmen, benefited from improved accommodation.
 The refit was completed on 28 November 1932, but personnel shortages prevented her from working up until April 1933.